NifulIslam/BusTicketBookingSystem/README.md

 # BusTicketBookingSystem
 First start the srever .
 Then main method of Main class.
-Change file location according to your machine used multithreading socket programming
+Change file location according to your machine. "\n" used multithreading socket programming